a blog about cars, car blog

 Tree Flatulence: Everyone believes that trees are miracle plants that take in the carbon dioxide that threatens our planet with global warming and turn it into fresh, clean oxygen for us all to breathe.

 But now it seems we need to think again.
 In a discovery that has left climate scientists gasping, researchers have found that the earth's vegetation is churning out vast quantities of methane, a greenhouse gas far more potent even than CO2.
 This is not a product of trees and plants rotting, which everyone already knew was a source of methane; it is an entirely natural side-effect of plant growth that scientists had somehow missed.
-Yet it is by no means trivial: preliminary estimates suggest that living trees and plants account for about 10 to 30 per cent of the methane entering the atmosphere.

 Holy Cow!
-Ronald Reagan was right!
+Ronald Reagan was right.

 Prank Call: Punster nerds have inserted joke names on a spacecraft.
 The New Horizons spacecraft - soon to be bound for the distant planet Pluto - is carrying a list of 435,000 names of Earthlings.
-Some are obviously fictitious.
-In fact, almost all of the names of Bart Simpson's prank calls to Moe's Tavern made the list, including I. P. Freely and Seymour Butz.
-Heh.

 Between A Hard Rock And A Hard Place: After four years, the Hard Rock Café in downtown Austin, Texas has closed its doors.
-I haven't been to a Hard Rock in years.
-I guess no one else has either.

-Are Newspapers Doomed?
-Joseph Epstein of Commentary magazine thinks so.
 Excerpt: " ... statistics on readership have been pointing downward, significantly downward, for some time now.
 Four-fifths of Americans once read newspapers; today, apparently fewer than half do.
 Among adults, in the decade 1990-2000, daily readership fell from 52.6 percent to 37.5 percent.
 Among the young, things are much worse: in one study, only 19 percent of those between the ages of eighteen and thirty-four reported consulting a daily paper, and only 9 percent trusted the information purveyed there; a mere 8 percent found newspapers helpful, while 4 percent thought them entertaining."

 Quote Of The Day is from J. Peder Zane (of the N.C.
 Triangle News-Observer) on Maureen Dowd: "I keep thinking of her as a Pulitzer Prize-winning columnist for The New York Times.
 I keep expecting her to display the insight and seriousness that has long distinguished that paper's celebrated writers.